The Diary, Correspondence and Papers of Robert "King" Carter of Virginia, 1701 to 1732

 Transcribed, Edited, and Annotated by Edmund Berkeley, Jr.

 This site includes transcriptions of the diary, correspondence, will, inventory and other papers of Robert "King" Carter, builder of Christ Church and the richest, most powerful planter in early eighteenth-century Virginia.
 At his death in August of 1732, Carter owned 300,000 acres and 48 plantations that produced tobacco and other crops for market, more than 700 enslaved people who lived and worked on those plantations, several mills and storehouses, and large sums of money invested in Virginia and in England.
 Carter held virtually every important political position in Virginia and served as acting governor of Virginia in 1726-1727.
 He received a classical education in England and corresponded widely both within the colony and with merchants in England.

 Historic Christ Church & Museum has graciously accepted the invitation to host this site from Edmund Berkeley, Jr., who as a manuscript curator and the first director of Special Collections at Alderman Library at the University of Virginia has extensive knowledge of Carter and his papers.
-Berkeley’s tremendous efforts have created a remarkable site that allows scholars to explore Carter and the world of early eighteenth-century Virginia across a range of topics: tobacco, the transatlantic economy, slavery, indentured servitude, politics, family, women, fashion, health, architecture and more.
+Berkeley’s tremendous efforts have created a remarkable site that allows scholars to explore Carter and the world of early eighteenth-century Virginia across a range of topics: tobacco, the transatlantic economy, slavery, indentured servitude, politics, family, women, health, travel, foodways, fashion, architecture and more.